ssciwr/BioStructureHub/docs/tutorials.md

 ### Step 3: Connect to bwVisu and Start Jupyter

 Go to [https://bwvisu.bwservices.uni-heidelberg.de/](https://bwvisu.bwservices.uni-heidelberg.de/ ) and log in with your credentials and one-time password.
+Please note that you need to be connected to Heidelberg University's VPN if you are connecting from outside the campus.

 Choose Jupyter and start a new session.